The following passage in John 7 has baffled me for a long time.

 Conclusion

 All scholars do not agree with this solution for the conundrum in John 7, but the theology is too powerful for me to avoid.
-Living water, God’s own Spirit, flows from God/Jesus to us.
-Where should we go to meet with God?
-Where can we find living water?
-According to the Old Testament, go to the temple.
-According to John, go to Jesus.
+Living water, God’s own Spirit, flows from Jesus to us.
+I think the NET has it right: “From within him will flow rivers of living water.”

 Discover more from BibleBridge